 Your doctors can help to answer your questions about your specific tumor-related risks.

-While not all tumors behind your eye are cancerous, they should all be taken seriously.
-The same is true for teratoma tumors that have eyes.
+While not all teratoma tumors that have eye tissue are cancerous, they should all be taken seriously.

 Early detection of tumors is critical to improving outcomes.
-Regular physicals and eye exams can help ensure your body is healthy.
-It’s also important to notify your doctor right away if you experience changes in vision or notice anything unusual with your eye’s appearance.
+Regular physicals can help ensure your body is healthy.
+It’s also important to notify your doctor right away if you experience any unusual growths or symptoms.